 A key insight was that dairy farming can be very profitable if dairy farmers produce their own feed.
-However, if not properly managed dairy farming is loss making.
+However, if not properly managed dairy farming is loss-making.
 Most financial institutions are interested in financing dairy farmers because the market is assured, they have a regular income with cash coming in every week throughout the year, and animals are seen as good collateral.
 They can easily be sold and the social stigma associated with animals being taken is a strong driver for farmers to pay off loans.

 Another key insight was that the peanut sector offers excellent opportunities for growth, but requires professional exporters and processors to thrive.
-Peanut export however can be very profitable if aflatoxin is managed properly with farmers.
+Peanut export, however, can be very profitable if aflatoxin is managed properly with farmers.
 Experiences with peanut butter manufacturers and the existing exporter have shown this is possible.

 The cotton value chain proved to be problematic.
 Cotton farmers nor processors (the gins) make a profit.
-It seems as if the main reason farmers grow cotton is to access inputs on credit that are than converted to maize and other crops.
+It seems as if the main reason farmers grow cotton is to access inputs on credit that are then converted to maize and other crops.
 Even with proper farming methods and inputs cotton is not profitable, which is probably why no commercial farmer in Zambia produces the crop.